 2. Eat for sustained energy

-If you eat a balanced diet (a mix of protein, simple carbs, veggies, and little processed sugar), you shouldn't need to rely on caffeine to keep going—and in turn, are less likely to need wine to chill out.
-"The No. 1 thing you can do to maintain energy throughout the day is to limit coffee to one serving and avoid simple carbs and sugar in the mornings as well as at lunch," Dr. Berzin says.
+If you eat a balanced diet (a mix of protein, complex carbs, veggies, and little processed sugar), you shouldn't need to rely on caffeine to keep going—and in turn, are less likely to need wine to chill out.
+"The number one thing you can do to maintain energy throughout the day is to limit coffee to one serving and avoid eating tons of sugar in the mornings as well as at lunch," Dr. Berzin says.
 Here, digestible swaps and suggestions to eat healthy all day:

-Check out these tips for ordering the healthiest salad possible .
-If you're not so much a salad person, try these 3-ingredient lunch recipes instead.
+Check out these tips for ordering the heartiest, most nutrient-rich salad possible .
+If you're not so much a salad person, try these three-ingredient lunch recipes instead.

-If you misstep on either meal, however, all is not lost.
-Avoid a sugar binge by trying these protein-packed vegan snack recipes or borrow these ideas for snacks that wellness execs keep at their desks.
+Instead of reaching for a sugary snack that could drain your energy, try one of these protein-packed vegan snack recipes or borrow these ideas for snacks that wellness execs keep at their desks.

 3. Learn new ways to unwind at night